 The chemical industry is in its nature a very explorative and innovative industry.
-The status quo must be challenged in every second to search for product, production or process improvements.
+The status quo must be challenged in every second to search for product, production, or process improvements.
 This either should result in cost reduction or enhance product functionality.
 Finally, both ways should create higher margins for the company ad unlock additional value for the customers.

 A new way of doing business?

-In recent years, companies in the chemical or pharmaceutical industry have made use of another way of business.
+In recent years, companies in the chemical or pharmaceutical industry have made use of another way of doing business.
 Mainly, due to the low or zero interest rate policy, mergers and acquisitions were and are still more interesting than ever before.
 Seamlessly, a bigger group of products and services is more robust against possible downsides in the market.

 For example, the pharmaceutical company Bayer bought Monsanto.
-Dow and DuPont merged to become the biggest chemical company, whereas they split up afterward into three separate businesses.
+Dow and DuPont merged to become the biggest chemical company in the world, whereas they split up afterward into three separate companies.
 Evonik bought Air Products, Merck acquired Sigma-Aldrich, and Linde and Praxair just joined recently.
-And these mergers were just the most popular ones.
+And this list contains just the most popular mergers in recent history.
 Even more mergers and acquisitions have taken place.

-Even though these mergers and acquisitions have taken place in recent years, some of the companies are still fighting with their decisions.
+Although these mergers and acquisitions have taken place, some companies are still fighting with their decisions.
 For example, Bayer is still involved in legal disputes about the glyphosate-containing products from Monsanto.
-Before an acquisition or merger can take place, the cartel authority in every country where both companies are operating must approve the acquisition or merger.
+Moreover, before an acquisition or merger can take place, the cartel authority in every country where both companies are operating must approve the buying process.

 Does the culture fit?

-Does the culture fit between the companies either for a merger or an acquisition is a very important point, which is often firstly asked at the very end of the process.
+Does the culture fit between the companies that are either merged or acquired is a very important point.
+Unfortunately, this question is often asked at the very end of the process.
 After all legal questions have been answered, the cultural differences are still in place.
 The right change management is of utmost importance for a successful continuation of the business for the whole future company.